uoe-dlam/ed-lti/README.md

 ## Installation

-Copy the ed-gel folder to the plugins folder.
+Copy the ed-lti folder to the plugins folder.

 Activate the plugin on the plugins page in WordPress admin (Network Admin -> Plugins).